 Program Goals

-Students in the MBTS program will be able to:
+Students in the MBTS program will:

-- Demonstrate a general knowledge of the Bible, including a synthetic understanding of the major books;
+- Demonstrate a general knowledge of the Bible, including an understanding of the message and arguments of specific books of the Bible

 Admission Requirements